Warabrook railway station

 Warabrook railway station is located on the Main Northern line in New South Wales, Australia.
 It was opened on 23 October 1995, and serves the western Newcastle suburb of Warabrook and the University of Newcastle.

 Platforms and services

 Warabrook has one island platform with two faces.
-It is serviced by NSW TrainLink Hunter Line services travelling from Newcastle to Maitland, Singleton, Muswellbrook, Scone, Telarah and Dungog.
+It is serviced by Sydney Trains Hunter Line services travelling from Newcastle to Maitland, Singleton, Muswellbrook, Scone, Telarah and Dungog.